Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 ### Prerequisites

-The program is reading the audio buffer from pulseaudio althoug the normal soundserver is ALSA on Ubuntu, I went for the pulseaudio for easy access to the audio stream
+The program is reading the audio buffer from pulseaudio although the normal soundserver is ALSA on Ubuntu, I went for the pulseaudio for easy access to the audio stream.

-There are 2 options to use pulseaudio
-1 is without the GUI
-1 is with a GUI

 **I cannot guarantee that this will not break some of your sound settings.** I am using Ubuntu 19.04 and the GUI version.

 I **recommend** to install the gui.
-This way you can easily change what to monitor for the audio stream.
+This way you can easily change on what to monitor for the audio stream.
 To install pulseaudio volume control gui.
 ```
 sudo apt update